1988

 These new conditions are a challenge that delights the artist.
 The coverage of the whole space becomes a gradual exercise in which planning and instinct are competing.
 It is in this quiet shelter that the artist paints his large triptychs of the 1980s.
 The man is welcomed by his neighbors for his courtesy but they do not know about his industry.
 He keeps in parallel his Parisian workshop.

 The most monumental work, made for Singapore, is titled and dated Juin-Octobre 1985.
-This triptych 2.80 x 10 m overall was sold for HK $ 510M including premium by Sotheby's on September 30, 2018.
+This triptych 2.80 x 10 m overall was sold for HK $ 510M by Sotheby's in 2018.

 This triptych completed in 1988 is conceived as a tribute to Monet and Matisse, more precisely to the harmonious blend of colors and lights of the Grandes Décorations and to the Collioure window that opens onto the landscape like a stage curtain.
 Zao associates with this European acknowledgement his Chinese sensibility, in a composition where the absence of perspective is a way to evoke the infinity of the world.